-Evidence for linking the risk to the medicine Completed therapeutic confirmatory trials (phase 3a and 3b trials) in which liraglutide was used as the investigational drug and market experience up until the data lock point of this report are the evidence sources of this risk.
-In the T2DM clinical development programme, an imbalance in neoplasm reporting rates (liraglutide > comparator) was seen at the time of first marketing authorisation.
-The rate of malignant neoplasms was comparable between subjects treated with liraglutide and those not treated with liraglutide.
-In the trial EX2211-3748 (LEADER), similar proportions of subjects in the liraglutide group and in the placebo group had neoplasms confirmed by an expert group.
+Important identified risks: Neoplasms (including melanoma) Evidence for Completed therapeutic confirmatory trials (phase 3a and 3b trials) in linking the risk to which liraglutide was used as the investigational drug and market the medicine experience until the data lock point of this report are the evidence sources of this risk.
+In the T2D clinical development programme, an imbalance in neoplasm reporting rates (liraglutide > comparator) was seen at the time of first marketing authorisation.
+The rate of malignant neoplasms was comparable between participants treated with liraglutide and those not treated with liraglutide.
+In the trial EX2211-3748 (LEADER), similar proportions of participants in the liraglutide group and in the placebo group had neoplasms confirmed by an expert group.
 In the trial EX2211-3748 (LEADER), the frequency of malignant melanoma confirmed by expert group was low, consistent with the rare occurrence of the disease.
 The numerical imbalance in the low number of patients with malignant melanoma of the skin was also reflected in a numerically higher rate of malignant melanoma observed for liraglutide (0.07 vs. 0.02 events per 100 PYO).
-No causal relationship has been established.
-However, based on the above considerations, neoplasm (including melanoma) has been classified as an important potential risk for liraglutide in WM.
-Risk factors and risk groups There is no indication of a causal relationship between liraglutide and the overall neoplasm.
-Patient risk factors for neoplasm include T2DM, obesity, smoking, alcohol abuse, environmental factors, a history of neoplasm and genetic predisposition.
-Risk minimisation measures Routine risk minimisation measures None proposed A Utic Additional risk minimisation measures None proposed
+Based on the above considerations, neoplasm (including melanoma) has been classified as an important potential risk for liraglutide in T2D.
+Risk factors and There is no indication of a causal relationship between liraglutide risk groups and the overall neoplasm.
+Patient risk factors for neoplasm include T2D, obesity, smoking, alcohol abuse, environmental factors, a history of neoplasm and genetic predisposition.
+Risk minimisation Routine risk minimisation measures measures None proposed Additional risk minimisation measures None proposed

-Abbreviations: PYO = patient-years of observation; T2DM = type 2 diabetes mellitus; WM = weight management.
+Abbreviations: PYO = patient-years of observation; T2D = type 2 diabetes mellitus.